Julius-Gu/mandelbrot_viewer/README.md

     }
     // let's see whether this number get's big.
 If it does, it is not contained in the mandelbrot set
-    // note: once again, the number 100 is chosen fairly arbitrarily. if z.abs() > 100.0 {
+    // note: once again, the number 100 is chosen fairly arbitrarily.
+    // note: since the values can diverge to negative infinity and positive infinity we'll need to use the absolute value if z.abs() > 100.0 {
         return false;
     } else {